-Overseas student health cover (OSHC) is insurance that provides cover for the costs of medical and hospital care which Overseas Students may need while in Australia and is mandatory for Overseas Student visa holders.
+Overseas student health cover (OSHC) is insurance that provides cover for the costs of medical and hospital care which international students may need while in Australia and is mandatory for international student visa holders.
 OSHC will also cover the cost of emergency ambulance transport and most prescription drugs.

-Health insurance is compulsory for most Overseas Students who are studying in Australia.
+Health insurance is compulsory for most international students who are studying in Australia.
 You will be required to pay or give evidence of your overseas student health cover when you accept your offer.